 The Fest started in 1974 as the brainchild of a New York-born, New Jersey-raised Beatles fan – Mark Lapidos.
-In 1974 he was a 26-year-old manager of a Sam Goody record store.
+In 1974 he was a 26-year-old manager of a Sam Goody record store in NYC.
 He was a Beatles devotee and he simply wanted to celebrate the 10th anniversary of the year in which the Beatles first came to America.
 So he decided to create a weekend convention in Manhattan for fellow Beatles fans.

 And out of small acorns…

 Though he’d never produced such an event before – Mark took the plunge and booked all the convention halls at the Commodore Hotel in New York City for a weekend in early September.
 He was also very keen to get the blessing of the Beatles for the event.
 The fates were kind.